EricZinda/Perplexity/docs/devhowto/devhowtoSimplePropositions.md

 ~~~
 Thus, the `mrs` variable ends up being a big, single `json` object that has the MRS definition (that we understand so far) in it.

-Now we can create a new function called `RespondToMRS()` that inspects the MRS to properly respond to a proposition:
+Now we can create a new function called `RespondToMRS()` that inspects the MRS and uses the handy `sentence_force()` function to properly respond to a proposition:

 ~~~
 def RespondToMRS(state, mrs):